jlandersen/vscode-kafka/README.md

 - Produce (randomized) messages
 - Consume messages
 - SASL/PLAIN, SASL/SCRAM-256, SASL/SCRAM-512 Authentication (Kafka 0.10+)
+- SSL Support
 - Clusters can be contributed by 3rd party extensions

 Planned features, in no particular order:
 - More administration features
-- Improved new cluster wizard
 - Improved .kafka validation support
-- SSL support
+- Better SSL support

 You might also find useful information in the [Online Documentation](https://github.com/jlandersen/vscode-kafka/blob/master/docs/README.md) or you can read this documentation inside your editor with the command `Open Documentation` available with `Ctrl+Shift+P`: